davidiakobidze/metal-quote/README.md

 The application uses a PostgreSQL database, which is set up within a Docker container.
 Make sure Docker is installed and running, then execute the following command to start the PostgreSQL container:

-$ docker run --name notification -p 5432:5432 -e POSTGRES_PASSWORD=password123 -d postgres
+$ docker run --name notification -p 5432:5432 -e POSTGRES_PASSWORD=your_password_here -d postgres

 ### Server and Client